Ajirola/-CAESARIAN-SECTION-PREDICTION-USING-LOGISTIC-REGRESSION/README.md

 ## 📊 Logistic Regression Coefficient Summary

-The table below shows the logistic regression results, including coefficients, standard errors, z-values, p-values, and 95% confidence intervals for each predictor.
+The table below shows the logistic regression results, including coefficients, p-values, and 95% confidence intervals for each predictor.

 ### Model Formula: